Exact correlation functions in the cuprate pseudogap phase: combined effects of charge order and pairing

-Here we compare the results for $\chi_0(Q)$ using three different theories of the pseudogap: a simple $d$-wave pseudogap, the theory of Yang, Rice and Zhang and that of Amperean pairing.
-For the latter we consider the reduced \cite{Lee_2014} $3 \times 3 $ version (with $C_1 =C_2 =0$ and dropping terms containing $\xi_{\mb{k} \pm2\mb{p}}$).
+Here we compare the results for $\chi_0(Q)$ using three different theories of the pseudogap: a simple $d$-wave pseudogap, the theory of Yang, Rice and Zhang, and that of Amperean pairing.
+For the Amperean case we follow \cite{Lee_2014} and consider the simpler $3 \times 3$ reduced Hamiltonian.
+In this $3 \times 3$ form, $C_1 =C_2 =0$ and terms involving $\xi_{\mb{k} \pm2\mb{p}}$ are dropped.
 We do not include the effects of the widely used RPA enhanced denominator introduced in \cite{Si2}.
-This will lead to a violation of the $f$-sum rule, and is not central to distinguishing between theories.
+In the RPA enhanced form $\chi(Q) = \chi_{0}(Q)/[1+ J(Q) \chi_{0}(Q)]$, where $J(Q)$ is an effective exchange.
+Even though $\chi_{0}(Q)$ is exact, introducing this ratio will lead to a violation of the $f$-sum rule; this effect is not central to distinguishing between theories, as is our goal here.

-Figure (\ref{fig:Pplot}) presents a plot of $\mathrm{Im}\chi^0(Q)$, for three fixed $\mb{q}$ corresponding to ($\pi, \pi)$ in (a), ($\pi, 0.75\pi$) in (b) and ($\pi, 0$) in (c) as functions of $\omega$.
+Figure (\ref{fig:Pplot}) presents a plot of $\mathrm{Im}\chi_{0}(Q)$, for three fixed $\mb{q}$ corresponding to ($\pi, \pi)$ in (a), ($\pi, 0.75\pi$) in (b) and ($\pi, 0$) in (c) as functions of $\omega$.
 The normal state (above $T^*$) band-structure is taken to be the same, as is the pseudogap amplitude.
 The behavior in the low $\omega$ regime is principally, but not exclusively, dominated by the effects of the gap, while at very high $\omega$ the behavior is band-structure dominated.
 Importantly, all theories essentially converge once $\omega$ is much larger than the gap.
-This means that unusual and very interesting effects associated with high energy scales \cite{Keimerparamag} such as observed in recent RIXS experiments, would not be specific to a given theory.
+This means that interesting effects associated with high energy scales \cite{Keimerparamag} such as observed in recent RIXS experiments, would not be specific to a given theory.

 Figure (\ref{fig:Pplot}) shows that there is little difference in the spin dynamics between the approach of YRZ \cite{YRZ} and that of a $d$-wave pseudogap, emphasized earlier in a different context \cite{Peter1} and helps to explain the literature claims of successful reconciliation with the data that surround both scenarios \cite{RiceMag1,Zha2,Kao}.